eludris/website/src/pages/blog/sott2.md

 #### Instances

-First things off, our friend @teaishealthy has started hosting their own Eludris instance over at <https://eludris.teaishealthy.me> so do consider checking that instance out.
+First off, our friend @teaishealthy has started hosting their own Eludris instance over at <https://eludris.teaishealthy.me> so do consider checking that instance out.